 The arrival of Rodriguez is a sign that either Lukas Podolski or Bruma are headed for an exit.

-Bruma has been closely linked with a move to China while Podolski has attracted interest from the Chinese Super League.
+Bruma has been closely linked with a move to the Premier League while Podolski has attracted interest from the Chinese Super League.

 The Lions are also managed by a Dutch manager in Jan Olde Riekerink.